KathyReid/pivotsummit-2016/transcript.md

 First though, I'm going to jump in the time machine and explore for a moment what jobs of the past looked like.
 If we have a look at how jobs have evolved over time, it will give us insight into how they're likely to evolve in the future.

-SLIDE: RATCATCHER
+SLIDE: Rat Catcher

 So, being a Rat Catcher was a lucrative role in 1830s Kent - there were plenty of rats, which were carriers of pestilence such as the plague - and while the OH&S standards weren't very high, if you had elite dexterity skills, you could make a pretty penny.
 This role was like many of that time - piece-meal - you got paid based on the number of rats you caught.

-SLIDE: SWITCHBOARD OPERATORS
+SLIDE: Switchboard Operators

 If Rat Catching wasn't your thing because, say, you were a woman and equal opportunity had't been invented yet (!), then you might tip your hand at being a manual switchboard operator.
 Again, this required good physical stamina, and precision and accuracy, but on the plus side it paid by the hour.